3.1 Program Regulations

 The status Academic Warning signifies that the student's performance with respect to the academic standards of the degree is deficient.
 The student may continue in the degree but must clear the Academic Warning by achieving a Good Standing assessment at the next Academic Performance Evaluation.

 The status Suspension signifies that the student must leave their degree for at least one year.
-See also Section 3.2.2 and Section 3.2.4.
+See also Section 3.2.3.
 Suspension occurs if at least one of the following conditions applies:

 - the student has an Overall CGPA that is less than 1.00;